You will learn

 path: "/tmp/desktoppv1"

-Permanent volumes in the cluster do not belong to any namespace,
+Persistent volumes in the cluster do not belong to any namespace,

-Here's how to create a permanent volume:
+Here's how to create a persistent volume:

 kubectl apply -f desktoppv1.yaml